dengste/org-caldav/README.md

 'fromwork.org', while "stuff@mystuff" with 'sports.org' and
 'play.org', *unless* there's the string 'soccer' in the heading, and and inbox is 'fromstuff.org'.
-See the doc-string of org-caldav-calendars for more details on which keys you can use.
+See the doc-string of `org-caldav-calendars` for more details on which keys you can use.

 #### Additional stuff

-See the doc-string of org-caldav-inbox if you want more flexibility in where new items should be put.
+See the doc-string of `org-caldav-inbox` if you want more flexibility in where new items should be put.
 Instead of simply providing a file, you can also choose an existing entry or headline.

-Also, you can use org-caldav-select-tags to filter the tags that should be exported.

 #### Timezone problems

 Timezone handling is plain horrible, and it seems every CalDAV server does it slightly differently, also using non-standard headers like X-WR-TIMEZONE.
-If you see items being shifted by a few hours, make really really sure you have properly set org-icalendar-timezone, and that your calendar is configured to use the same one.
+If you see items being shifted by a few hours, make really really sure you have properly set `org-icalendar-timezone`, and that your calendar is configured to use the same one.

-If it still does not work, you can try setting org-icalendar-timezone to the string "UTC".
+If it still does not work, you can try setting `org-icalendar-timezone` to the string "UTC".
 This will put all events using UTC times and the server should transpose the time to the timezone you have set in your calendar preferences.
 For some servers (like SOGo) this might work